The AIR³ XCT add-on enhances the functionality of XCTrack.

 In the Action section, add the name of the custom event you want to use without any space or special character.
 Pay attention to the case.

 Within AIR³ XCT Addon, go to settings and click on “Add a new trigger event”, then “Add new XCTrack event”.
-Select the category to sort the event easily and type the event that you have set in the widget.
-After confirming, the new event will be monitored if you select it in a combination row.
+Select the category to sort the event easily and type the event that you have set in the XCTrack custom widget.
+After confirming, the new event will be monitored by AIR³ XCT Addon if you select it in a combination row.

-If your goal is to use Zello PTT, see below how Zello events can be automatically generated within Zello configuration.
+If your goal is to use Zello PTT, see below how Zello events can be automatically generated within Zello configuration (you don’t need to create these XCTrack events within AIR³ XCT Addon).

-You can then create a new combination row, select your new XCTrack trigger event and combine it with the task you want.
+Then create a new combination row, select your new XCTrack trigger event and combine it with the task you have created.

 Zello is a convenient way to communicate with others, similar to radio communication, except it is internet-based.